 There’s more to fragrance than scent: It’s a gateway to memories, experiences, and emotions.
 Our sensory system is connected to the emotional center of the brain.
 So, if you wore your favorite perfume on a first date, a spritz might conjure up romantic feelings even after the event has passed.

 This scent-memory link can also be used to boost your mood and alertness.
 If you associate your morning cup of tea with reading the news or the smell of coffee with working hard on a deadline, a scented candle can trigger those memories and have a similar effect.
 To prove they're more than just décor, we found six science-backed relaxing candle scents that can boost your mood, soothe nerves, improve attention, and more.
 Light ’em up.

 Feeling anxious about a deadline?
-Floral scents such as jasmine have been used in traditional aromatherapy rituals for centuries, and there’s a good reason why.
-A group of German researchers have found that the smell of jasmine could be as calming as valium.
-The surprising study showed the floral scent helps soothe nerves, making it an ideal desktop candle fragrance for high-stress days.
+Floral scents such as jasmine have been used in traditional aromatherapy rituals for centuries, and there’s a good reason for that.
+Researchers Kandhasamy Sowndhararajan and Songmun Kim found that the smell of jasmine could increase a positive mood state and the brain's beta wave activity.

 Use Jasmine as your go-to desktop candle fragrance for high-stress days.

 If you’ve noticed the smooth scent of vanilla makes you feel uplifted, relaxed, or even sensuous, you’re not alone.
 It turns out the sweet scent has been shown to have a strong effect on mood.
 Another hidden benefit of sweet-scented candles: They curb cravings.
 Light a coconut or vanilla candle after dinner to satiate your sweet tooth.